orestis-koutroumpas/SuperResolution/README.md

     - A pre-trained generative model is used to approximate the high-resolution input Xi.
     - Gradient Descent optimizes a latent variable Z to minimize reconstruction error.

-3. **Upscaling for Visualization: Low-resolution (7×7) images are resized to 28×28 by repeating each pixel in a 4×4 grid.**
+3. **Upscaling for Visualization**:
+ Low-resolution (7×7) images are resized to 28×28 by repeating each pixel in a 4×4 grid.

 ## Results
 - The reconstructed images closely match the ideal versions, demonstrating the model’s ability to remove noise and restore missing details.